bcomnes/node-handbook/README.md

 ![](img/how-to-npm.png)

-## Mastering Javascript
+## Javascript the hard parts

 Javascript is easy to learn, but hard to master.
-It's a flawed language with lots of subtle pitfalls that need to learn to navigate.
+It's a flawed language with lots of subtle pitfalls to be navigated.
+These materials will help you master the more subtle and difficult aspects of the language.

 ###  [Nodeschool.io](http://nodeschool.io/) Core Redux